Newsletter Subscribe

 Enter your email address below and subscribe to our newsletter

-In this writing, we will be discussing about Nigerian Cyber Crime: Yahoo Yahoo; how it started, their tactics, common terms used by Yahoo boys, punishment if caught, and how Nigerians has been trying to combat it.
+In this writing, we will discuss Nigerian Cybercrime: Yahoo Yahoo, how it started, their tactics, common terms used by Yahoo boys, punishment if caught, and how Nigerians have been trying to combat it.

 The “Yahoo boys,” as they are referred to, frequently work in organized gangs and generally employ some social engineering tactics to perpetrate scams against individuals and businesses.